faveosuite/faveo-integration-sample/README.md

 Installation Guide
 --------------------------
-The installation steps for Agora is same as that of Faveo.
+The installation steps for this app is same as that of Faveo.
 Please refer to our <a href="https://docs.faveohelpdesk.com/" target="_blank">Installation Guide</a> for steps.

 Credits
 --------------------------